surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Progress.md

 InnerLoop
 ```

-This example displays the progress of two nested For loops, each of which is represented by a
+This example displays the progress of two nested `for` loops, each of which is represented by a
 progress bar.

 The `Write-Progress` command for the second progress bar includes the **Id** parameter that